-(Editor’s note: We’ve updated this post with news about Designer Outlet Roermond.
-And consider this a gentle reminder you have just one more full day to finish that Christmas shopping.)
+(Editor’s note: We’ve updated this post with news about Designer Outlet Roermond.)

 I couldn’t believe I was standing in line on a beautiful fall day waiting to get into the Polo store at Designer Outlet Roermond on the Dutch side of the Netherlands/Germany border.